neijrr/nextcloud_passwords_handbook_ru/Users/Passwords/Creating-Passwords.md

 The username of the account.
 The username is optional.

 ##### Password
 The password.
-You can toggle the visibility by clicking the "eye".
+You can toggle the visibility by clicking the "👁"-icon.
-The refresh button will generate a new password and also show the password options.
+The refresh ("🔃") button will generate a new password and also show the password options.

 ##### Name
 The name of the password entry which will be shown in the list view.